LaudRam/Python_Final_Project_ExploreAI/README.md

 ### Cloning Git repository

-To clone the repository to a local drive, type the following command:
+To clone the repository to a local machine, type the following command.
+Ensure to replace <link_to_git_repository> with the actual URL of the repository.

 `git clone <link_to_git_repository>`